-Brunel’s Anthropology graduates are amongst the most employable in the country.
+As a result of the unique profession-enhancing research experiences we offer, Brunel’s Anthropology graduates are amongst the most employable in the country.

 The research and fieldwork, which forms such a major part of our degree course, will set you apart.
 These placements build up fantastic experience and connect you with organisations and people who will be invaluable when it comes to progressing your career.